 Once you click Apply, a confirmation pop-up appears:

-Click Ok and confirm the server group cisco is created.
+Click OK and confirm that the server group cisco is created.

-This will conclude Radius and AAA configuration.
-Next section is WLAN settings.
-Before moving on, please Save your configuration by clicking on Save Configuration in the upper right hand side of the GUI.
+This concludes the Radius and AAA configuration.
+Next section explains WLAN settings.
+Before moving on, please save your configuration by clicking Save Configuration in the upper right hand side of the GUI.